4.4.8 Value Proposition Test - Landing Page

 Biases & Tips

-• Ad copy / page mismatch If your ad promises one thing and the landing page says another, conversion will be low regardless of demand.
-Make sure the ad copy and landing page headline are aligned.
+• Message mismatch If your ad promises one thing and the landing page says another, conversion stays low regardless of demand.
+Make sure the ad copy and the landing page headline make the same promise, or you will read an attention problem as a demand problem.

 Next Steps